OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 ![](deployment_step_1.png "width=500")

-Octopus then proceeds to download the WAR file from the Maven repo, push it to the Tomcat instances and deploy it to Tomcat via the manager.
+Octopus then proceeds to download the WAR file from the Maven repository, push it to the Tomcat instances and deploy it to Tomcat via the manager.
 Once complete, the smoke test runs to ensure that the application can be opened successfully:

 ![](deployment_result.png "width=500")